brdv/prodtest-docs/docs/demo/technical-detail/order-service.md

 slug: order-service
 ---

-The OrderService is the first service that will be called by the proxy on incoming requests.
+The order service is the first service that will be called by the proxy on incoming requests.
 This page describes how the service is designed and implemented.

 ## Architecture